i5hi/helpers/vault.md

 ### Policies

-A policy in vault allows us to define access control to secrets at specific paths.
+A policy in vault allows us to define access control to a secret path.

 So far we have performed all operations as the root user that we logged in as.

 It is good practice to use the root user to create/update/delete secrets and create application specific policies with limited permissions - usually only read.

 Navigate to the home directory and create a basic_policy.hcl file